JimOfLeisure/ink-love2d-vn-test/readme.md

 - Love2d, node, and npm need to be installed, and zip is needed to make the zip file
 - `npm install` downloads Love.js
 - `npm run-script build` creates the release/ folder and converts the Love2d project in src/ to html in release/
-- `npm run-script zip` will delete any existing bumpy-road.zip file and then create a new one with the contents of release/
+- `npm run-script zip` will delete any existing ink-love2d-vn-test.zip file and then create a new one with the contents of release/
-- `npm run-script love` will delete any existing bumpy-road.love file and then create a new one with the contents of src/
+- `npm run-script love` will delete any existing ink-love2d-vn-test.love file and then create a new one with the contents of src/
-- bumpy-road.zip can then be uploaded to Itch.io
+- ink-love2d-vn-test.zip can then be uploaded to Itch.io
-- bumpy-road.love can be played on any platform with Love2d installed
+- ink-love2d-vn-test.love can be played on any platform with Love2d installed
 - Caddyfile is to configure the caddy webserver which I am using locally.
 Just run `caddy` in the repo root folder, and the game will be available at http://localhost:2015 after release/ is populated by the build

 ## Credits / Asset Licensing